suffolklibraries/lgc/content/collections/events/home-ed-02-12.md

     content:
       -
         type: text
-        text: 'Parents and Guardians are welcome to drop off or stay if they get involved!'
+        text: 'Parents and guardians are welcome to drop off or stay if they get involved!'
 cta: |-
   This event is run by AMPP

   [https://www.ampp.studio/](https://www.ampp.studio/)
 updated_by: c86ef296-82a8-4c92-8104-8f274952842b
-updated_at: 1755620270
+updated_at: 1764176837
 duplicated_from: 6e053ddd-d916-4a19-a1e2-aba3853b8a3f
 cost_details: £12.50
 booking_link: 'https://www.ampp.studio/whats-on'
-published: false
 ---
 Create with us in a calm and quiet inclusive space.